zirkeldesign/cakephp-rest-plugin/readme.md

 reformats it in json or xml, and outputs it to the client.
 Because you hook it into existing actions, you only have to write your features once, and this plugin will just unlock them as API.
-The plugin knows it's being called by looking at the extension in the url: .json or .xml.
+The plugin knows it's being called by looking at the extension in the url: `.json` or `.xml`.

 So, if you've already coded: